Yang di-Pertuan Besar of Negeri Sembilan: Tuanku Munawir

 Tuanku Abdul Rahman's son, Tuanku Munawir, ascended the throne in 1960 and ruled until 1967.

 Tuanku Ja'afar

 When Tuanku Munawir died, his brother, Tuanku Ja'afar Tuanku Abdul Rahman, became the ruler of Negri Sembilan, by-passing Munawir's son Muhriz of Negeri Sembilan, who at 19 years of age was a minor.
 Tuanku Jaafar also served as the tenth Yang di-Pertuan Agong of Malaysia.
-During this period, Negeri Sembilan was ruled by the regent, Y.A.M.
-Tunku Laxamana Tunku Naquiyuddin.
+During this period, Negeri Sembilan was ruled by the regent, Tunku Laxamana Tunku Naquiyuddin.

 Tuanku Muhriz

-On the death of Tuanku Jaafar in 2008, the Undangs elected Tuanku Muhriz (eldest son of Tuanku Munawir and nephew of Tuanku Jaafar).
-His election marked a return to the traditional line of succession, as he had been bypassed in 1967 in favor of Tuanku Jaafar.
+On the death of Tuanku Ja'afar in 2008, the Undang Yang Empat elected Tuanku Muhriz, the eldest son of Tuanku Munawir and nephew of Tuanku Ja'afar.
+His election was a return to the traditional (male-preference primogeniture) line of succession, Adat Temenggong, as he had been bypassed in 1967 in favor of his uncle.